clough42/node-red-contrib-thingspeak42/README.md

 - `API URL` - The URL of the ThingSpeak server.
 If you are using the official hosted site, you can use the default:  https://thingspeak.com
 - `API Key` - This is the Write API Key for your ThingSpeak channel.
 You can obtain it from the web site.
-(Requited)
+(Required)

 ## Error Handling